 Internal Environment Analysis

-In addition to this, the brand name which company has collected in some of the major international markets like Canada, Europe, UK and Australia, loyal customer base and the more than 400 projects, which it provides in 40 prime markets, are its enormous intangible resources (Cubic Transportation Systems 2013).
+In addition to this, the brand name which company has collected in some of the major international markets like Canada, Europe, UK and Australia, loyal customer base and the more than 400 projects, which it provides in 40 prime markets, is its enormous intangible resources (Cubic Transportation Systems 2013).

 The highly exceptional resources of Cubic have made it capable of offering innovative and advanced customer assistance, software assistance and operation services, The company is capable of delivering fare payment infrastructure in Middle East and North Africa comprising of gates, smart card readers, ticketing machines and central solutions for dealing and reporting any form of data and revenues (Cubic Transportation Systems 2013).